jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01b.md

 Since every entity in the universe is evolving at its own pace, the human species will have a certain number of minds at each level at any given point in time.

-During prehistoric times when the human race was at its infancy, the majority of humans had animalistic minds, yet there were also a few enlightened minds who united early humans into tribes, which later became civilizations.
+During prehistoric times when the human race was at its infancy, the majority of humans had animalistic minds.
+Yet there were also a few enlightened minds who united early humans into tribes, which later became civilizations.

 As time progressed, these minds evolved to develop more sophistication: founding nations, religions, culture, and sciences.

-Even if the total ratio of enlightened minds is currently growing through the natural process of evolution, animalistic minds will always exist until humans evolve into a different species.
+Even if the total ratio of enlightened minds is currently growing through the natural process of evolution, **animalistic minds will always exist** until humans evolve into a different species.

-Persons with higher minds, such as Isaac Newton and Leonardo Da Vinci, may exist in a time of lower human minds and be recognized as brilliant scientists or inventors.
+Persons with higher minds, such as Rene Descartes and Leonardo Da Vinci, may exist in a time of lower human minds and be recognized as brilliant scientists or inventors.

 Likewise, persons with lower minds may exist in a time of higher minds and become investment bankers, religious fanatics, fierce tribalists, or corrupt government officials.

-History has shown that when humans with higher minds become leaders, ‘golden ages’ take place.
+History has shown that:
+- when humans with higher minds become leaders, ‘golden ages’ take place

-When those of lower minds become leaders, war, depressions, and collapse usually result.
+- when those of lower minds become leaders, war, depressions, and collapse usually result

 If individual minds have certain levels which may be higher or lower than others, what happens when they are grouped together?